deccico/apigee_automation/README.md

 ## proxy_sync.sh

-The script scans Git changes of an API directory and create/update corresponding Apigee proxies dynamically.
+The script scans Git changes within an API directory and create/update corresponding Apigee proxies dynamically.

 - It supports create/update Apigee proxies with Apigee bundle files.
 - It supports create/update Apigee proxies based on Open API document(As Open API directory, with or without bundle files).